 If you’re over age 70½, don’t forget to take your minimum required distribution (MRD) from your IRA or 401(k) before the end of the year.
 The penalty is steep: a 50% tax on the amount not taken in addition to regular income tax on the amount that should have been withdrawn.

 If you reached 70½ this year, you have until April 1, 2015, to take your 2014 distribution, but it still might be a good idea to do it before the end of this year.
 Why?
 Because if you wait, you’ll have to take two distributions in one year (the grace period only applies to your first distribution, so your 2015 MRD will have to be taken before December 31 of next year).
 That could push you into a higher tax bracket for 2015.
 Use our MRD calculator.

 - Review your year-to-date tax information on your nonretirement accounts.
 Go to Fidelity.com, "Accounts & Trade"; then, log on to "Portfolio," and select “Tax Info (Year-to-Date)” from the “Select Action” drop-down menu for the desired Fidelity account.

-- Visit the Fidelity Tax Center for a wide range of information and tools.
+- For a wide range of information and tools, visit the Fidelity Tax Center.

 Fidelity Brokerage Services LLC, Member NYSE, SIPC, 900 Salem Street, Smithfield, RI 02917